StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 .. _completed-documents:

-If you haven't activated the deletion period for all documents, it only applies to the ones that are completed (signed, declined or withdrawn).
+Let's say you haven't activated the deletion period for all documents.
+In this case, it only applies to the ones completes ones (signed, declined or withdrawn).
 Would you like to switch to the deletion period for all documents?
 Write us a message at support@skribble.com.

 Here's how it works:

-- Go to **Settings** in your Admin area
+- Click **Settings** on the left in your Admin area

 - Then go to **Deletion period** and click **Activate**